Sense of smell: Machine-based smelling

 Many air management districts in the US have numerical standards of acceptability for the intensity of odor that is allowed to cross into a residential property.
 For example, the Bay Area Air Quality Management District has applied its standard in regulating numerous industries, landfills, and sewage treatment plants.
 Example applications this district has engaged are the San Mateo, California, wastewater treatment plant; the Shoreline Amphitheatre in Mountain View, California; and the IT Corporation waste ponds, Martinez, California.

+Culture

+In western cultures, the amount of value traditionally bestowed on the sense of smell has derived from how it places within the mind–body dualism.
+The mind, held to be superior to the body, has been associated with the "refined" senses of vision and hearing, while sense of smell, along with taste, have been considered "chemical" senses, associated with the body, and less valued.
+This derision arises in part as it is hard to abstract smell; it is difficult to describe an odor without reference to its source (e.g. describing vanilla).
+This value system contrasts with that of Japan, where more value is placed on the sense of smell, and where Kōdō, the art of appreciating incense, is practiced.

+Aroma is understood to stimulate recall, a characteristic emphasized by Proust in In Search of Lost Time.
+The smells of home cooking, such as the smells of holiday meals and chocolate chip cookies has been described as particularly evocative.